Mozilla build FAQ

 client.mkwill result in the optimal values being passed to make automatically.
 If you would like to change the default values, add something like the following to your mozconfig file:

-(note: I have found that relying on automatic setting may not yield optimum results, in my case manually setting make -j resulted in a 50% decrease in build time)
+(note: I have found that relying on automatic setting may not yield optimum results, in my case manually setting make -j resulted in a 50% decrease in build time. -j1 may keep it from blocking / becoming unresponsive.)

 - I have less than 4GB RAM, is there any way I can speed up linking?